“If you’re going through hell, keep going.” — Winston Churchill

 Stop right where you are.
 Think about what is bothering you, if anything, at this moment.
 Realize that this too shall pass.

 This doesn’t mean that all of our days will be happy ones or that we won’t experience trials.
-I have experienced the throes of pain and heartache.
+Throughout my life, I have experienced many ups but I have also experienced the throes of pain and heartache.
+I could write an essay on dealing with stress.
 I have had days where I didn’t want to get out of the bed, let alone talk to anyone.
 I’ve been in deep funks, despondent and sad, anxious and worried.
 For myself.
-For people who I love.
+For people whom I love.